dlowe/death/README.markdown

  in-game instructions

 obfuscations
- magic numbers
- arithmetic properties of magic numbers
+ magic numbers and their relationships and their arithmetic properties variable reuse global struct whose members have the same names as global variables abuse of stdin many globals ternary operators galore formatted into a life cells which will evolve into a glider in 19 steps